-Foreign companies desiring to make an entry into India can do so in no. of ways. a) If they want to come as non-corporate entity, they have an option of either register as Branch Office or Liaison Office or Project office. b) If they want to enter as corporate entity, it can be either wholly owned subsidiary company (WOS) or by way of Joint Venture with India corporate entity.
+Foreign companies desiring to make an entry into India can do so in no. of ways. a) If they want to enter as a non-corporate entity, they have an option of either register as Branch Office or Liaison Office or Project office. b) If they want to enter as a corporate entity, it can be either a wholly-owned subsidiary company (WOS) or by way of Joint Venture with India corporate entity or Limited Liability Partnerships.

 Registration as Joint Ventures in India

 A joint venture is normally constituted when two or more companies or people are interested in collaborating on a joint project.
 It can be in the form of Joint venture Companies or Joint Venture Partnerships.
 Both parties bring in their resources, goods, services, and capital.

 There are two types of Joint Ventures which may be constituted in India, namely Equity Joint Venture and Contractual Joint Venture.